 What if I have bad grades?
 Applying to the Master of Social Work program with below – average grades

-Applying to MSW with low GPA
+Applying to MSW with a low GPA

 Master of Social Work (MSW) programs have comprehensive application processes; They look at your experiences, your references, your personal statement, and of course, your grades.